Our work over the over the years.

 Those which polluted the river are called "potentially responsible parties" (PRPs).
 The federal Environmental Protection Agency (EPA) mandates that the PRPs pay for the river's cleanup.
 For over 15 years, the EPA, the state Department of Environmental Quality (DEQ), and PRPs have conducted studies to determine a cleanup plan.

-In early April 2016, the EPA will release the proposed cleanup plan for public review and comment.
-The public will have 60 days (April and May) to review the plan and formally comment on it.
+In early April 2016, the EPA released the proposed cleanup plan for public review and comment.
+The public had 60 days (April and May) to review the plan and formally comment on it.
 The EPA will respond to all public comments, and consider them in a final decision.

 How You Can Help